Boudoir Posing Guide

-We control every kind of smile and know when it's genuine or when it is forced.
+We control every kind of smile and surely know when it is genuine and when it is forced.
 If you are feeling tense during the shoot, it will show in the photos.
-When you are sitting on the "set" don't worry about all the little details, just have a drink and know that my team will take care of everything, and most importantly, have fun!
+When you are sitting on the "set", try not to worry about all the little details, just have a drink and relax knowing that my team will take care of everything, and most importantly, have fun!

 Try relaxing your face completely in front of the mirror, then practice different smiles.
 Now try smirking just a little to one side, tilt your head a bit, now look away.
-Now bring it back to the mirror.
+Now look back to the mirror.

 The right body posture

 Your body is what keeps everything together to create a pleasing pose.
-Push yours shoulders back, do this even if you are laying down, it makes all the difference.
-This will give you the best posture and enhance all your curves.
-You can also stick out your hip to one side to accentuate further.
+Push yours shoulders back and arch your spine, be sure to do this even if you are laying down.
+This will give you the best posture to enhance all your curves.
+You can also push out your hip to one side to accentuate further.

 Feet and toes matter

 Always keep your toes pointed outwards, it really makes the difference.
-Keep your legs together, raise and bend at the knees, one slightly lower than the other.
-You can also cross your legs, put one behind the other, bend at the knees, put them side by side, or separate them.
+Keep your legs and feet together, one side slightly lower, maybe even crossed behind the other, bend your legs at the knees or put them side by side.

 What to do with your hands

 This is a question I often get asked.
-It will make the shoot more fun if you have an idea of what to do.
-It's important to keep your hands delicate in a restful state, don't close them or make a fist.
+It will make the shoot more fun if you have an idea of where to place your hands.
+It's important to keep them soft and delicate, don't close them or make a fist.
+Also remember to keep your fingers together although sometimes you may just need to separate them.
 Here are some suggestions to try with your hands: